wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 1.6.4 =
+- (14 Sep 2009) - Added E-mail test feature in options, if you are not receiving mail, try it.
+It will display troubleshooting information.
+- Added error check for wp_mail send, this is helful to troubleshoot mail delivery.
+- Added a warning message on Options page for when the web host has mail() function disabled.

 = 1.6.3 =
 - (13 Sep 2009) - Added new advanced options for CSS style of captcha image, audio image, reload image, and submit button.